Canon 200D vs Sony A7R II

 It is notable that the A7R II has a headphone jack, which makes it possible to attach external headphones and monitor the quality of sound during the recording process.
 The 200D lacks such a headphone port.

-The 200D is a recent model that features in the current product line-up of Canon.
-In contrast, the A7R II has been discontinued (but it can be found pre-owned on eBay).
-As a replacement in the same line of cameras, the A7R II was succeeded by the Sony Alpha A7R III.
-Further information on the two cameras, as well as related accessories, can be found on the Canon and Sony websites.
+Both the 200D and the A7R II have been discontinued, but can regularly be found used on eBay.
+The A7R II was replaced by the Sony Alpha A7R III, while the 200D was followed by the Canon 250D.
+Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found, respectively, in the Canon 200D Manual (free pdf) or the online Sony A7R II Manual.

 So what conclusions can be drawn?
 Is the Canon 200D better than the Sony A7R II or vice versa?
 A synthesis of the relative strong points of each of the models is listed below.